ad48/papermill_alarm_get_started/Readme.md

 # How to use the Papermill Alarm

+There are 2 ways to use the Papermill Alarm API.

-1. You can simply subscribe to the 'Single documents' route of the API.
+1. You can simply subscribe to the 'POST Single Documents' route of the API.
 This will allow you to manually submit docs one at a time.
 This is easy to do, but adds up to a lot of work over time.

-2. You can adapt the code in the attached notebook to create an automated daily search of your new submissions.
+2. You can adapt the code in the attached notebook to create an automated daily search of your new submissions using the 'POST Batches' route.
+This is much faster.

 Before you begin, you need to